 Saving money while homeschooling is usually a top priority since we are responsible for the education bill (and we love the freedom that comes with it!).
 I have several tips and a FREE homeschool budget printable that can help!

 Certain curriculum sets will take your breath away at the price they set per grade level, per year.
 You do not have to buy the expensive box sets!

-As your children get older there are costs that will inevitably creep up as your children near college age; however, I believe for the majority of the homeschooling years there are ways to plan and trim that homeschooling budget that will greatly alleviate the stress during times of financial struggle.
+As your children get older there are costs that will inevitably creep up as your children near high school age; however, I believe for the majority of the homeschooling years there are ways to plan and trim that homeschooling budget that will greatly alleviate the stress during times of financial struggle.

 6 Tips For Saving Money While Homeschooling